-I saw a lot of online negativity around the release of director-star Kenneth Branagh’s new blockbuster Orient.
-A perfectly good, Oscar-nominated 1974 Sidney Lumet adaptation already exists, starring Albert Finney, the argument kept going, so there was no need…
+Agatha Christie’s 1934 novel Murder on the Orient Express has been regularly re-crafted for screen.
+So there was a lot of online negativity around director-star Kenneth Branagh’s new blockbuster version.
+A perfectly good, Oscar-nominated 1974 Sidney Lumet adaptation already exists, so there was no need…

 Au contraire, mon ami!
-OK, no need maybe, but judging by the box office, people were pulled in by the promise of this gorgeous new production – which loses a lot of the mystery and suspense of the Lumet version, while upping the action.
+OK, no need maybe, but judging by the box office audiences were attracted to this gorgeous production which loses a lot of the mystery and suspense of the Lumet version, while upping the action.

-We meet him in Jerusalem as he closes a preposterous jewel theft case (easily the dullest bit), and then finally he’s on the Orient thundering west across Europe when an avalanche derails the train.
-While trapped high in the stunning Alps, a passenger named Ratchett is murdered, making everyone in First Class a suspect.
+We meet Poirot in Jerusalem as he closes a silly jewel theft case which is easily the dullest bit.
+Then he’s on the Orient thundering west across Europe when an avalanche derails the train.
+Trapped high in the stunning Alps, a passenger named Ratchett is murdered, making everyone in First Class a suspect.

-Fresh off Beauty and the Beast, Josh Gad is the gangster Ratchett’s assistant, bringing us to another problem people have with the movie – Ratchett being played by none other than alleged train wreck Johnny Depp.
+This brings us to yet controversy people have with the movie – Ratchett is played by none other than alleged train wreck Johnny Depp.

-Depp-boycotters should know that despite starring prominently in the marketing bumf, he plays a) the most hateful character (“I do not like your face,” says Poirot) and b) is swiftly bumped off, with a troupe of Hollywood actors all in the frame for his brutal stabbing.
-Imagine if they’d cast Harvey Weinstein as a baggage handler.
+Depp-boycotters should know that despite starring prominently in the marketing bumf, he plays a) the most hateful character and b) is swiftly bumped off, with a troupe of Hollywood actors all in the frame for his brutal stabbing.
+They should have cast Harvey Weinstein as a baggage handler.

 Leaving me only to add that I didn’t cry at the end when the Patrick Doyle score was playing.
 I got some orange juice in my eye, and anyone who says otherwise is 100% lying.